SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/ms-utility-tool.md

 #### Heap and perm/metadata

-To calculate heap and perm/metadata, it takes the limit defined on the [microservice manifest](#manifest) and it is converted it into Megabytes (MB). <br>
+To calculate heap and perm/metadata, it takes the limit defined on the [microservice manifest](#manifest) and it is converted it into Megabytes (MB).
+For java application developed using Java Microservice SDK minimal value is: 170MB <br>
-50 MB are left for “system”. <br>
+10% is reserved for “system”, but not less than 50 MB. <br>
-10% is taken for PermGen on JDK 7 or Metaspace on JDK 8, but not less than 128 MB and not more then 1024MB. <br>
+10% is taken for PermGen on JDK 7 or Metaspace on JDK 8, but not less than 64 MB and not more than 1024MB. <br>
 The rest is allocated for heap size.